Genie Burnett, Psy.D, CEDS-S; CEO and Clinical Director

 In 2014, Dr. Burnett obtained her CEDS, the national Certified Eating Disorders Specialist designation.
 In 2016, she obtained the credentialing to be a supervisor for those undergoing training for their CEDS designation.

-Jania Bailey, MS, Executive Director & Intensively Trained DBT Therapist
+Jania Bailey-Boyd, MS, Employee Liaison & Intensively Trained DBT Therapist

 Jania is intensively trained in Dialectical Behavioral Therapy (DBT).
 She has decades of experience in taking care of people.
 She has worked with adolescents in recreational therapy, adults in a therapeutic nursing environment, and the geriatric population and their families in adult care.
 Gifted with her validating and encouraging manner, Jania is able to teach and help some of the most distressed of patients.
 Most weekends, you will find Jania out on the ball field cheering on her son’s soccer team.

 Aleema Zakers, MD, Medical Director

 Dr. Zakers joined Manna in October 2019.
 She is our PHP Medical Director and is supervising our APRNs, who provide direct care of program and non-program clients.
 Dr. Zakers has experience in working with Children, Adolescents, and Adults.